 To have a successful career in cybersecurity, technical expertise is deemed necessary.
-You may wonder if coding is vital to become a cybersecurity professional.
-Most cybersecurity professionals do not have or require coding skills, but having zero coding skills can limit your chances of having a cybersecurity career in the future.
+You may wonder if coding is vital to becoming a cybersecurity professional.
+Most cybersecurity professionals do not have or require coding skills, but having zero coding skills can limit your chances of having a cyber security career in the future.
 Knowing some programming languages will help you to identify the plan behind an attack and defend yourself against dangerous hacking.

 Programming languages for ethical hacking are described below, in brief:

-- SQL: Although SQL is not a traditional programming language, it is used to communicate with databases to organize, add, delete, or edit data from them.
-Having in-depth knowledge in SQL lets you comprehend the structure of a database and defend against SQL injection attacks.
+Although SQL is not a traditional programming language, it is used to communicate with databases to organize, add, delete, or edit data from them.
+Having in-depth knowledge of SQL lets you comprehend the structure of a database and defend against SQL injection attacks.
 Hackers make use of SQL to develop hacking programs that are based on SQL injection.